TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 Peripherally to those main tasks, the VLA also communicates with some external stakeholders.

-Especially if something like inventory of the lecture hall or equipment for experiments needs repair, the VLA contacts different craftspeople of TU Darmstadt via Mail to different ticket systems operated by the Hochschulrechenzentrum (HRZ).
+When lecture hall inventory, experimental equipment or comparable items require repair, the VLA contacts various craftspeople of TU Darmstadt by creating tickets in the according ticketing systems via Mail.
+These systems are operated by the Hochschulrechenzentrum (HRZ).

 The aforementioned linus is also not being maintained by the VLA directly but an external IT administator.